WCU posted a regular season runner-up finish

 Career Notes: Over his four-year career, batted .325 and averaged nearly 72 hits per season ...
 He tallied 77 multi-hit games in his Catamount career while posting multiple RBIs 42 times ...
 Finished ranked tied for fourth in games played (228) and tied for third in games started (220) while his 882 career at bats were the third-most in program history ...
 His 287 career base hits ranked him fourth in program history, ranking third with 64 career doubles.

 2013 (Senior): Selected as a team captain prior to the season, was One of two Catamounts to start all 59 games on the season, and one of just four to appear in every game ...
 Started 56 games at third base and three at first base ...
 Named first team All-Southern Conference at third base by both the league's head coaches and voting members of the media ...
 Tabbed Southern Conference Player of the Year by the media ...
 Selected to the third team Louisville Slugger All-America team at third base as chosen and released by Collegiate Baseball Newspaper - is just the 12th different Catamount to earn All-America honors from the publication ...
-Finished tied for second on the team with a .363 batting average, recording 43 extra base hits including a team-best 27 doubles and 16 home runs ...
-His 27 doubles broke a 10-year old school single-season record ...
+Named first team All-State by North Carolina Collegiate Sports Information Association (NCCSIA) ...
+Finished tied for second on the team with a .363 batting average, recording 43 extra base hits including a team-best 27 doubles and 16 home runs (ninth in the nation) ...
+His 27 doubles broke a 10-year old school single-season record, while also ranking him second in the final NCAA rankings ...
+Drove in 66 runs to lead WCU and rank 15th nationally ...
 Enjoyed a career-long, 23-game stretch of reaching base safely that included a career-best, 11-game hitting streak during the month of April ...
 Named SoCon Player of the Week following an 11-for-21 (.524) offensive output in leading WCU to a 3-1 record ...
 Among his 11 hits were two doubles and three home runs for a 1.048 slugging percentage, driving in a team-high eight and scoring four runs ...
 Belted his first career grand slam home run in a 7-3 road win over UNCG (April 26) ...
 Batted a team-best .416 in SoCon play on the season with 17 doubles and eight homers against league foes for a .715 slugging percentage ...
 Capped his career by garnering SoCon All-Tournament team honors, posting a .462 batting average (6-for-13) in three games with three home runs including his second career grand slam and two doubles, driving in four ...
 Led WCU with 20 multiple RBI games, finishing with a team-high 66 runs driven in on the year including 21 two-out RBI to rank second on the team and 38 RBI against conference foes ...
 All told, ranked inside the SoCon in 10 statistical categories at the end of the season including leading the league in total bases (166) and doubles (27) while ranking second in hits (91) and home runs (16).

 2012 (Junior): One of only three players to start all 56 games, making 47 starts at first and nine at third base ...
 Led the team with both a .354 batting average and 16 doubles ...
 Was tied for second with 22 multiple hit games and was fourth with eight multiple RBI outings ...
 Finished with nine three-or-more hit games, the most on the team ...
 Was 4-for-5 (.800) with the bases loaded ...
 Hit by nine pitches to pace the squad ...
 Posted a .987 fielding percentage at first base, committing just six errors in 459 seasonal chances ...
 Was a part of turning 44 double plays ...
 Had a pair of season-long, eight-game hitting streaks, the second of which was a part of reaching base safely in a team-long 21-straight games from March 27 through May 5 ...
 Twice drove in a career-high tying four RBI, collecting three hits including a double against Fordham (February 18) and four in a 3-for-4 outing with a home run against Furman (April 14) ...
 Matched a career-high with three walks against Fairfield (March 18) in Jacksonville, Fla. ...
 Was named to the second team All-SoCon as selected by the staff of College Sports Madness; Summer League: Returned to the Gastonia Grizzlies of the Coastal Plain League during the summer of 2012 ...
 Led Gastonia with a .319 batting average, good enough for seventh in the Coastal Plain League ...
 Started 50 of the 51 games in which he saw action ...
 Finished the summer 61-of-191 with 13 doubles and five homeruns, driving in 38 runs ...
 Named the CPL Hitter of the Week in Week 9 ...
 Walked 29 times with five HBP's to go along with his .419 on-base percentage ...
 Named a midseason All-Star and the Offensive MVP of the All-Star game.